Ridgy Didge Feeding Guide for a Lifetime of Health

 Fresh clean water should be available at all times through the day.
 Don’t give water or food after 5pm while settling your puppy in and toilet training, this will help reduce night time toilet needs.
 Please don’t give your puppy cow’s milk as it will cause diarrhoea.

-Food for your new puppy.
+Food for your new puppy

 • We keep our dogs grain-free for the whole of their lives; grains and carbs cannot be used for energy by dogs, and are simply stored as fat!